thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/Media Player Components/fire-app-builder-amazon-media-player-component.md

 ## Configure Amazon Media Player Component

 There aren't any options to customize the Amazon Media Player Component.
-You simply load the component following the general instructions here: [Load a Component in Your App][fire-app-builder-load-a-component].
+You simply load the component following the general instructions here: [Add or Remove a Component][fire-app-builder-load-a-component].

 If you have another media player component already loaded, you must remove it.
-See [Remove a Component][fire-app-builder-load-a-component#removeacomponent] for details.
+See [Add or Remove a Component][fire-app-builder-load-a-component] for details.

 {% include_relative componentnote_mediaplayer.html %}